Dark matter and dark radiation from chiral $U(1)$ gauge symmetry: Dark matter and dark radiation

-In Fig.~\ref{fig:thermalized}, we show the interaction rate in Eq.~\eqref{eq:thermalization} (black solid) and $H(T)$ (blue dashed).
-In the regions above the blue dashed lines and below the black solid lines, $\Gamma_I > H(T)$ is satisfied and the DS is thermalized.
-For the parameter shown in the bottom-left figure, the decoupling of the DS from the thermal bath is too late and it is conflicted with the constraint from the ACT DR-6 (see Sec.~\ref{sec:DR}).
-For $M_{Z'}=30\,{\rm GeV}$, $g_X=0.01$ and $\epsilon=10^{-6}$ (bottom-right), the DS is difficult to be thermalized.
-This parameter is motivated when the Dirac fermion is the main component of dark matter: $\epsilon \sim 10^{-5}\, \mathchar`- \,10^{-6}$ is required to avoid the constraint on the spin-independent cross section from the LZ experiment~\cite{LZ:2024zvo} (see Sec.~\ref{sec:DM}).
+In Fig.~\ref{fig:thermalized}, we show the interaction rates in Eqs.~\eqref{eq:invdecay1} ~\eqref{eq:invdecay2} (red dotted) and ~\eqref{eq:thermalization} (black solid) and $H(T)$ (blue dashed).
+In the regions where the interaction rates either $\Gamma_{ID}$ or $\Gamma_{I}$ are above the blue dashed lines, $\Gamma_{ID} > H(T)$ or $\Gamma_I > H(T)$ is satisfied and the DS is thermalized.\footnote{In the region where $ T \sim M_{Z'} $, the calculation of $ \Gamma_{ID} $ is not precise.
+However, this does not affect the conclusion about thermalization in our case.}

+For the parameter shown in the bottom-left figure, the decoupling of the DS from the SM thermal bath is too late and it conflicts with the constraint of the ACT DR-6 (see Sec.~\ref{sec:DR}).

+The interaction rate of the inverse decay depends only on $\epsilon$ and $M_{Z'}$.
+For $M_{Z'}=10\,{\rm GeV}$, $g_X=0.01$ and $\epsilon=10^{-6}$ (bottom-right), the DS is marginally thermalized.
+This parameter is motivated when the Dirac fermion is the main component of dark matter: $\epsilon \sim 10^{-6}$ is required to avoid the constraint on the spin-independent cross section from the LZ experiment~\cite{LZ:2024zvo} (see Sec.~\ref{sec:DM}).
+There is a region where Dirac dark matter as the main component matches direct detection experiments and the observed relic abundance set by thermal freeze-out with this small value of $\epsilon$.

 We define the temperature $T_0$ and $T_1$ as

 The dark sector is thermalized for $T_1 < T < T_0$.

 When the temperature decreases and becomes $T < T_1$, the DS has a different temperature $T_{DS}$ from that of the SM, $T$.
 The DS temperature is related to the SM temperature as